Looking for things to do in Pokhara? The adventure capital of the Nepal is the gateway to the Himalayas.

 - Want cheap and delicious momos?
 Find them at any of the momo canteens on Phewa Marga right before the boat rental stand

-- The bohemian take on drive-in movies, the Movie Garden is an open-air movie theater that shows old, but popular, movies every night of the week.
+- The bohemian take on drive-in movies, the Movie Garden right before 3Sisters Trekking, to the right handside, an open-air movie theater that shows old, but popular, movies every night of the week.

-- We found ourselves at the Nepal Organic Cafe not once or twice, but three times! due to their phenomenal veggie burgers.
+- We found ourselves at the Nepal Organic Cafe on Lakeside Road 6 not once or twice, but three times! due to their phenomenal veggie burgers.
 And they helped to accommodate my gluten-sensitivity by replacing my buns with two fried eggs.
 So good!